How to Wash Canvas Shoes

 If you live in a climate with milder weather in the fall and winter, you can wash canvas shoes in the washing machine on delicate.

-If you live in a climate where it rains, or the temperature is colder, you will want to handwash them with cold water and soap.
+If you live in a climate where it rains or the temperature is colder, you should handwash them with cold water and soap.

 Read Next – Best Shoe Cleaner Machine Buying Guide